Music streaming services (such as Spotify and Apple Music) have completely changed the way a huge number of us listen to music.

 In common with all the other platforms apart from those running on Beatport’s technology (ie Beatport and Beatsource streaming services), there is no offline locker or caching.
 That means you do need the internet to DJ with this.

-It costs $10 a month with standard sound quality, and $20 a month with lossless quality.
+It costs $10 a month for the HiFi tier or $20 a month for HiFi Plus.

 Deezer is a pretty big music streaming name in Europe, coming out of France.
 Deezer is like Tidal in that it is a mainstream service roughly comparable to Spotify and Apple Music.
 Of course it is a minnow, but nonetheless established enough.